Explore health content from A to Z.

 Avoid foods associated with the onset of your headaches.

 Have your eyes checked.

-The NINDS recommends preventive treatment if you experience three or more headaches every month.
-Ditto if your headaches are increasingly unresponsive to OTC medications.
+The NINDS recommends preventive treatment if you experience 3 or more headaches every month.
+Treatment is also recommended if your headaches increasingly do not respond to OTC medications.

-Finally, see a doctor if you experience "neurological manifestations," such as flashing lights, blurred vision, slurred speech, and numbness, weakness, or less feeling in a limb, or if the headaches seem to be triggered by exertion, such as exercise, sneezing, or bowel movements.
+Finally, see a health care provider if you experience "neurological manifestations."
+These include flashing lights, blurred vision, slurred speech, and numbness, weakness, or less feeling in a limb, or if the headaches seem to be triggered by effort, such as exercise, sneezing, or bowel movements.

 Copyright © 2015 Baylor Health Care System All Rights Reserved. |